Builder Pattern Tutorial

 define dp

-Applying Design Pattern on Class Diagram
+Applying a Design Pattern to a Class Diagram

-1. Create a new project Report Printer.
+1. Create a new project named Report Printer.

-2. Create a class diagram Report Printer.
+2. Create a class diagram named Report Printer.

 3. Right-click on the class diagram and select Utilities > Apply Design Pattern... from the popup menu.